310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 Even your sister regularly asks me if you’re doing alright.

 Huh?
-Well, I often talk with your sister on a tokusatsu fan site, so that’s how I know… She seems to be a fan of the villains in the shows, both monsters and bad guys alike.
+Well, I often talk with your sister on a tokusatsu fan site, so that’s how I know… She seems to be a fan of the villains in the shows, both kaijuu and bad guys alike.
 {% endbubble %}

 {% bubble Kuro serious %}